Trial of Milan Martić: Appeals Chamber

 The Appeals Chamber of the ICTY accepted appeals from both Martić and the Prosecutor.
 The Defense requested the finding of a not guilty verdict or a re-trial based on alleged errors of law and fact.
 The Prosecution presented one ground of appeal, asking for a revision of the sentence due to an alleged error of law.
 Appeals hearings took place on 25–26 June 2008.
-The Appeals Chamber dismissed nine grounds of Martić's appeal and accepted two sub-grounds of the fifth ground of appeal, reversing Martić's convictions relating to specific alleged crimes committed in Benkovac, Cerovljani, Vukovići, and Poljanak.
+The Appeals Chamber dismissed nine grounds of Martić's appeal and accepted two sub-grounds of the fifth ground of appeal, reversing Martić's convictions relating to specific alleged crimes committed in Cerovljani, Vukovići, and Poljanak.
+The Appeals judgement found that soldiers hors de combat cannot be considered as civilians, but that they could still be regarded as victims of crimes against humanity.

-The Appeals Chamber rejected Martić's argument that the Trial Chamber erred in failing to take into account relevant contextual factors, in particular, the political objectives of the Serb leadership.
-The Appeals Chamber granted the Prosecution's sole ground of appeal in which it claimed that the Trial Chamber erred in law when it found that persons hors de combat, i.e., soldiers who are incapable of taking part in the hostilities (for example because injured or detained), could not be victims of crimes against humanity.
-The Appeals Chamber concluded that the reversals on appeal did not warrant a reduction in sentence.
 On 8 October 2008, the Appeals Chamber upheld the Trial Chamber's ruling.
 In June 2009 he was transferred to Tartu Vangla prison in Estonia to serve out his sentence.